916267142/accessrefinery/README.md

   - `Scalability_05Keys/summary.txt`
   - `Scalability_06Keys/summary.txt`

-For a fair comparison, compare average runtime per round using `TotalTimeAverage / rounds` (BDD: 10 rounds, SAT: 3 rounds).
+For a fair comparison, compare average runtime per round using `TotalTimeAverage / rounds`.
+Since SAT-based reduction is much slower, we report SAT results for only 3 rounds.

 ---

-#### Section 6.6 How does AccessRefinery accelerate single-round solving in multi-round SMT solving compared to SMT solvers?
+### Section 6.6 How does AccessRefinery accelerate single-round solving in multi-round SMT solving compared to SMT solvers?

 **Target**: Table 2 in the paper.

 <img src="./tools/figures/table2.png" width="450"/>

 **Required logs**: